QiaoWenfan/Building_Dataset/README.md

 Three original images and corresponding labeled samples are provided in "Data Samples" folder.
 We will open all the data in the dataset later to support related scientific research.

-All data of our proposed HSR dataset can be previewed in "HSR_dataset" folder.
+All data of our proposed HSR dataset can be previewed in the "HSR_dataset" folder.

+The proposed method can be found in the "FANet" folder and the results can be found in the "results_HSR" folder.

 The image block collection and distribution diagram of the dataset is shown below.